keithjjones/malgazer/README.md

 More info coming soon.
 This is it for now.

+# Bugs and Issues

+Please file any bugs or issues using the GitHub issues facility above.

 # Timeline

 This source code supports my dissertation.
 The code is not production ready until that time.
 Be aware that this code will change often as I add more functionality.
+There will be frequent breaking changes.

 # Docker